ckeditor/ckeditor5/docs/updating/updating.md

 To help you with a smooth update, we have prepared migration guides that describe adjustments that need to be done before moving to the production environment.
 You can find them in the sidebar located on the left side of the page.

 <info-box>
-  Always remember to test your editor before deploying the changes into the production environment, to make sure that the update will not have a negative impact on your application and user experience.
+  Always remember to test your editor before deploying the changes into the production environment.
+This will help ensure that the update will not have a negative impact on your application and user experience.
 </info-box>

 ## Updating CKEditor 5

 ### Process

-CKEditor 5 is delivered in several ways and the most flexible and popular one is by using `npm` packages.
-The updating process is simple and narrows down to, depending on the installation method, downloading a new package or update packages versions in the `package.json` file.
+CKEditor 5 is delivered in several ways and the most flexible and popular one is by using npm packages.
+The updating process is simple and narrows down to, depending on the installation method, downloading a new package or updating package versions in the `package.json` file.

 If you use a {@link installation/advanced/predefined-builds predefined build}, you can simply visit our [CKEditor 5 download page](https://ckeditor.com/ckeditor-5/download/) and get the latest editor version from there.
 However, if you created your own customized editor, the process can be described in a few steps:
 1. Read the changelog.